xiangjunn/tp/docs/DeveloperGuide.md

 ### GUI

-1. Test case: Click on a linked contact of an event (labeled in yellow) <br>
+1. Test case: For any event with a linked contact, click on the linked contact (labeled in yellow) <br>
-   Expected: Only linked contacts of the chosen event is displayed in the contact list.
-Clicking on the same linked contact(s) again will show back the full contact list.
+   Expected: Only linked contact(s) of the chosen event is displayed in the contact list.
+Clicking on the same linked contact again will display the full contact list.

-2. Test case: Click on any field in the contact and event list (except for tag) to copy that field <br>
+2. Test case: Click on any field in the contact and event list (except for tag)<br>
     Expected: The chosen field will be copied to clipboard.
 Success details displayed in the status message.

-3. Test case: Click on any zoom link or telegram link in the contact list to open the links in browser<br>
+3. Test case: For any contact with a zoom or telegram link (underlined in blue), click on any of the links<br>
     Expected: The chosen link is opened in browser.
 Success details displayed in the status message.